 They didn’t know a thing about me, I thought, and yet they wanted to direct my life like if it was their right.

 But it wasn’t just that strange adults wanted to teach my teenage mind without knowing anything about me; it was also that so many of the teachers I met seemed worn out by the subjects they were supposed to shepherd us into, and even resentful or downright hostile to me and my peers for being the students assigned to them.

 I couldn’t put it into words at the time, but since the first day of class, while my teachers could certainly recite their subject, they had next to no idea why it was supposed to be useful to the students before them.
 This came off in the tone of their voices as they called our names on the roll-sheet.

 One by one like a monotonous record, it’s as if every name they announced was another extension of the hour they had to put up with us; as if they were forced to be there just as much as we were.
 I could only slouch further into my seat as roll call went on.

-In the mornings, I’d skip Health class and Math, link up with some of the handful of friends I’d made over the first few weeks at Marshall, and slither through the hallways with them towards an exit.
+In the mornings, I’d skip Health and Math classes, link up with some of the handful of friends I’d made over the first few weeks at Marshall, and slither through the hallways with them towards an exit.
 When we’d come upon a short fence located just a small walk away from the restrooms, we’d jump it with lizard-like sensibilities.

 Moments later, we would find a corner nearby, huddle so as not to be spotted, and use the time to chill and “chop it up,” or talk.

-For a time, my chosen education was what I learned in these conversations, which were mostly centered around girls, “beef” or trouble with other kids, and occasionally, what we truly wanted of ourselves apart from escaping our classrooms.
+For a time, my chosen education was what I learned in these conversations, which were mostly centered around romances, “beef” or trouble with other kids, and occasionally, what we might truly want of ourselves apart from escaping our classrooms.